ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Mac-setup/docs/ENVIRONMENT.md

 - spaCy 3.6.1
 - scispaCy 0.5.3 (`scispacy` lib + `en_core_sci_sm` model)
 - SciPy 1.10.1
-- DeBERTa-v3 NLI model (auto-downloaded on first use)
+- NLI model: `roberta-large-mnli` (auto-downloaded on first use via transformers)
 - Sentence-transformers 2.5.1
 - The rest of the packages listed in `requirements.txt`